Hydrospheredata/hydro-serving/docs/src/main/tut/tutorials/getting-started.md

 $ hs cluster add --name local --server http://localhost
 ```

-As the `--server` parameter provide the address of your ML Lambda instance.
+As the `--server` parameter provide the address of your Serving instance.
 In our case it will be a localhost.
 If that's your first cluster, `hs` will use it by default, otherwise switch to it manually.

 ```sh
 $ hs cluster use local